joshking1/simple-terraform-project/README.md

 Specifically, in this Demo, terraform is installed on a window laptop.

-Command to install terraform on a window
+Command to install terraform (Windows)

 •	choco install terraform